- Faculty List

 Writing and Rhetoric

 Writing and rhetoric go hand in hand.
 In an increasingly digital world, where the variety and sheer number of texts are rapidly proliferating, the ability to produce persuasive and eloquent writing, as well as analyze and interpret texts, couldn’t be more foundational.
-Guiding our program is the premise that students must be equipped to engage both theoretically and practically with the multimedial world of discourse.
+Guiding our program is the premise that students must be equipped to engage both theoretically and practically with the multimedia world of discourse.